thinkinglabs/thinkinglabs.github.io/_drafts/what-is-continuous-delivery.md

 image: /images/what-is-continuous-delivery/continuous-delivery.jpg
 ---

 Any time an organisation tells me with great confidence that they *do Continuous Delivery*, I am suspicious.
-The same is true with Agile.
 When I probe for clarification and start asking specific questions, my suspicion gets confirmed.
-Tooling is in place, but without the mindset or understanding of the principles behind Continuous Delivery, lacking the foundations, the central pattern, and any of the practices.
+Tooling is in place, but without the mindset, the understanding of the principles or the central pattern behind Continuous Delivery.
+Certain foundations or practices are missing.

 ---

 With this article, we [once more go back to basics]({% post_url 2022-06-14-the-practices-that-make-continuous-integration %}).
 As it often happens in our industry, people like to redefine practices to ensure they fit their way of working.

 Continuous Delivery is a holistic approach to IT delivery.
-It is a set of principles, foundations, and one pattern, backed by practices, that reduce the time between committing a change to a Version Control system - be it code for a feature, a bug fix, a configuration change, an infrastructure change or even just an experiment - and getting that change into the hands of the users in production safely, reliably, sustainably (as in lack of stress) with confidence, and quickly.
+It is a set of principles, foundations, and one pattern, backed by practices, that reduce the time between committing a change to a Version Control system - be it code for a feature, a bug fix, a configuration change, an infrastructure change or even just an experiment - and getting that change into the hands of the users in production safely, reliably, sustainably with confidence, and quickly.
+At the same time, all this helps to reduce stress, burnout and fatigue, and increases staff satisfaction.

 Nothing here is new.
 This has all been described at length in the 2006 paper [The Deployment Production Line](https://dannorth.net/profile/deployment_production_line.pdf) and later in the 2011 book [Continuous Delivery: Reliable Software Releases Through Build, Test, and Deployment Automation](https://app.thestorygraph.com/books/77eb0975-4194-42e7-9db3-005d4250940f).
-But, it seems, [engineers do not read books](https://blog.codinghorror.com/programmers-dont-read-books-but-you-should/) (... and probably leaders do neither).
+But, as it seems, [many engineers do not read books](https://blog.codinghorror.com/programmers-dont-read-books-but-you-should/) (... and maybe many leaders do neither).
+Or they do read books, but did not grasp the importance of the fundamentals, so they went looking for the cutting edge ...
+In all honesty, cutting edge will not make it.
+It is mastering the boring that will make the difference.

 ![Continuous Delivery](/images/what-is-continuous-delivery/continuous-delivery.jpg)